jiabingeng/places-service-docs/configure-places-in-the-sdk/places-extension/using-places-without-active-region-monitoring.md

 {% endtabs %}

-## Next Steps

-Triggering Places entry events in the SDK is just the start.
-Because of the triggering entry events, all of the data that defines your Points of Interest can be used by the rest of the SDK via `data elements` in Launch.
-With Launch `rules`, you can dynamically attach the Places data to incoming events processed by the SDK.
-For example, you can attach all of the meta data of a POI that the user is in and send it to Analytics as context data.
+In addition to triggering Places entry events in the SDK, because of the triggering entry events, all of the data that defines your POIs can be used by the rest of the SDK via `data elements` in Launch.
+With Launch `rules`, you can dynamically attach the Places data to incoming events that are processed by the SDK.
+For example, you can attach the meta data of a POI in which the user is located and send the data to Analytics as context data.

-For more information, see [Using Places with other Adobe Solutions](todo:).
+For more information, see [Using Places with other Adobe Solutions](../../places-solution-integrations/README.md).